fyk1999/VeraAcq/README.md

 # fyk_L11_4vDopplerFlashAngles

-- Real-time doppler acquistion and display，each doppler image is computed from ne pages of IQ-frame, and each IQ-frame is compounded by na angles of plane wave.
+- Real-time doppler acquistion and display, each doppler image is computed from ne pages of IQ-frame, and each IQ-frame is compounded by na angles of plane wave.

 - So far it did not add the Singular-Value-Decomposition(SVD) clutter filtering method, considering the huge computation cost of SVD, it still need a lot of work to realize it in a  real-time ultrasonic machine